jawira/case-converter/README.md

 $ composer require jawira/case-converter
 ```

-Import class into your code:
+Then import class into your code:

 ```php
 <?php